spiraloid/Spiraloid-Art-Materials/README.md

 These are my workshop PBR materials for Clay and Plywood that I use when sculpting in real-time in various apps.
+Perfect for voxel sculpting.

 Feel free to use, integrate or modify as you see fit.